 The writing of a history research paper of this sort requires a good deal of time and preparation.
 Do not imagine you can leave it to the last or near-last minute.
 In class, we will talk about the nature of historical research both from a theoretical standpoint and from the standpoint of nuts and bolts.

 The theme of this semester’s course is “Memory and History.”
-We begin by reading Michel-Rolph Trouillot’s Silencing the Past, a powerful reflection on the production of history through the lens of the Haitian Revolution and its aftermath.
+We begin by reading a chapter from Michel-Rolph Trouillot’s Silencing the Past, a powerful reflection on the production of history through the lens of the Haitian Revolution and its aftermath, and Memory and History: Understanding Memory as Source and Subject (ed.
+Joan Tumblety), to think about the challenges and opportunities of studying the past through memory.
 As we prepare to produce our own works of history, it is important to reflect upon the silences that enter into the sources we preserve, the archives we use, the narratives we construct, and the histories we share.
 Memory, both individual and collective, deeply influences and is influenced by the histories that we tell.
-Through the examples of the building of a palace, the commemoration of a voyage, and a democratic revolution, Trouillot demonstrates the power that comes from interpreting the past and the responsibilities we owe to the present and the future.
+Through the examples of the building of a palace, Trouillot demonstrates the power that comes from interpreting the past and the responsibilities we owe to the present and the future.

 The paper you write for this class may be about any time period in history, so long as you can read the primary sources in their original language or so long as you can find the principal primary sources in English translation.
 Although the theme is fixed, it may be interpreted in many different ways.